sree-pm/letsrewise/README.md

-# LetsReWise — AI Quiz Generation & Study Copilot
+# LetsReWise — AI Study & Upskill Copilot for Students

 (Next.js • Clerk • Supabase • OpenAI • Stripe)

-A minimal, fast, and reliable AI study copilot.
-Upload study materials, generate high-quality quizzes, and practice—without bloat.
+LetsReWise is an AI-powered learning and upskilling platform that transforms any document into contextual quizzes, flashcards, and revision workflows — helping users learn, retain, and master topics faster.

 # ✨ Why LetsReWise?